Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems: Decomposing Trees

 \section{Decomposing Trees}

-The pseudo-code for for \texttt{decompose} appears on the next page.
-The algorithm performs a depth-first traversal of the tree, greedily forming sets $W_{i}$ once they are attached to a sufficient number of edges of $E$.
-While these sets are being created, the edges they are responsible for are stored in $F_{sub}$, and the sum of the value of $\eta$ on these edges is stored in $w_{sub}$.
-When a set $W_{i}$ is formed, the edges $e$ for which $\rho (e) = W_{i}$ are set to some combination of $F_{sub}$ and $F_{v}$.
+The pseudo-code for \texttt{decompose} appears on the next page.
+The algorithm performs a depth-first traversal of the tree, greedily forming sets $W_{j}$ once they are attached to edges whose sum of $\eta$ values exceeds a threshold $\phi$.
+The traversal is performed by the subroutine \texttt{sub}.
+This routine is first called from the root of the tree, and it then recursively calls itself on the children of its input vertex before processing its input vertex.
+The routine \texttt{sub} returns a set of vertices, $U$, along with $F$, the set of edges touching vertices in $U$, and $w$, the sum of $\eta$ over the edges in $F$.
+The vertices in $U$ are those in the sub-tree rooted at $v$ which \texttt{sub} did not place into a set $W_{j}$.
+While \texttt{sub} is gathering sets of vertices $U_{sub}$, the edges they are attached to are stored in $F_{sub}$, and the sum of the value of $\eta$ on these edges is stored in $w_{sub}$.

+There are four lines on which the routine \texttt{sub} can form a set $W_{j}$: on lines 3.c.ii, 6.b, 7.b or 7.e.
+When the routine \texttt{sub} forms a set $W_{j}$ of vertices, those vertices form a sub-tree of $T$.
+If the set is formed on line 7.e, then this subtree will be a singleton consisting of only one vertex.
+All of the edges attached to those vertices, except possibly for the root of that sub-tree, are assigned to $W_{j}$ by $\rho$.
+If the set $W_{j}$ is formed in line 6.b or 7.e, then all of the edges attached to the root are assigned to $W_{j}$.
+Otherwise, the edges attached to the root are not assigned to $W_{j}$ by $\rho$, unless they happen to also be attached to another vertex in $W_{j}$.